An ACT Government Website

 • save you money in the long run because it’s free water to use

-• protect the waterways because there’s less soil being washed into the waterways.
+• protect the waterways because there’s less soil and pollution being washed into the waterways.

 Choosing the right rainwater tank

-When considering a water tank, you might want to consider a few factors.
+Tanks come in different sizes, from small barrels for a courtyard, slimline tanks for a city garden, through to larger sizes for country homes.
 Most rainwater tank manufacturers will have online tools to help you calculate the size of the rainwater tank that will suit your needs.
+The things to consider are:

-Think about what you'll use the collected water for.
+• How you want to use your tank – Think about what you'll use the collected water for.
 It could be for gardening, toilet flushing, or other household needs.
-To use the water around your home, your tank should be made from, or lined with, a food-grade material.
-If you're storing water to use on your garden or for flushing toilets.
-How much it rains
+Setting the tank up for indoor use will help prevent the tank from overflowing during the wetter months of the year.
+To use the water inside your home, your tank should be made from, or lined with, a food-grade material and a pump will be required to provide water pressure.

 Understand the costs